-Orthopedic physical therapy is a type of treatment that focuses on the rehabilitation of a patient’s injuries that affect their orthopedic system.
+Orthopedic physical therapy is a type of treatment that focuses on rehabilitating a patient’s injuries that affect their orthopedic system.
 The orthopedic system includes ligaments, muscles, tendons, joints, and bones.
-Orthopedic physical therapy is particularly effective in treating conditions that cause someone to experience swelling in an affected area, decreased strength, pain, or a decrease in their range of motion.
+Orthopedic physical therapy is particularly useful in treating conditions that cause someone to experience swelling in an affected area, decreased strength, pain, or a decrease in their range of motion.
 These conditions are common among athletes who have sustained an injury, someone who has developed arthritis, and those who have undergone surgery.

 - Knee injuries, whether the condition has gradually increased in severity, or are due to a traumatic injury, may be treated with orthopedic physical therapy.